antipirovichyuliya/iOS-Mobile-automation/README.md

 ## Run tests

-Xcode sumulator (iPhone 7, iPhone Plus 7, iPhone XR) and Appium server should be started
+Xcode sumulator (iPhone 7 (by default), iPhone Plus 7 or iPhone XR) and Appium server should be started

 ```
 npm run test